Skip to main content

 ● Experience with reference management.

-● Experience or interest in analyzing interview data using qualitative analysis software (e.g., Nvivo, Atlas.ti, Dedoose, etc.).
+● Experience or interest in cleaning, coding, and analyzing interview data using qualitative analysis software (e.g., Nvivo, Atlas.ti, Dedoose, etc.).

 ● Strong communication skills and intellectual curiosity are preferred.